psu13/mutable-hakyll/posts/big-band-classical.md

 - [Szell](https://streaming.prestomusic.com/album/7996308)
 - [Klemperer](https://streaming.prestomusic.com/album/7965941)
 - [Bohm](https://streaming.prestomusic.com/album/8048854)
+- Bruno Walter did [88 and 100](https://streaming.prestomusic.com/album/8690147), and they
+  are nice.
 - Extra bonus: [Ernest Ansermet's Paris Symphonies](https://streaming.prestomusic.com/album/7923818)
+- Again a lot of people love Colin Davis, and a few don't.

 These will all have that deliciously warm and vibrant big band sound, but are never stodgy or tedious.
 At least not to me.